MaCianz21/simple_ffmpeg_runner/README.md

 ## Usage

+1. Download ffmpeg from https://ffmpeg.org/download.html (choose the windows one since we're using a powershell script), you only need the essentials package for the binaries.
+2. Once downloaded the ffmpeg zip, find and extract ffmpeg.exe from the bin folder and place it with the files of this repository.
-1. Place your video files in the `input/` folder
+3. Place your video files in the `input/` folder
-2. Run the PowerShell script:
+4. Run the PowerShell script:
    ```powershell
    .\run_ffmpeg.ps1
    ```